Bathroom Tiles: What You Need To Know Before Purchasing

 When selecting bathroom tiles, you wish to check whether the tile body, the biscuit, is made from a single material all the way through.
 In this case, chips that may occur through daily use will be less noticeable due to the uniform colour and texture underneath.

-On the other hand, many bathroom tiles have a different colour layer underneath the glazed surface.
+On the other hand, many bathroom tiles have a different-coloured layer beneath the glazed surface.
 Although these tiles are also durable and suitable, the biscuit layer can be exposed if the tile chips or cracks.
 This makes any tile damage highly noticeable.

 Bathroom tiles with rectified edges

-Another important consideration regarding your bathroom renovation is whether to opt for tiles with a rectified edge or an uneven edge.
+Another important consideration for your bathroom renovation is whether to choose a tile with a rectified or an uneven edge.
 Rectified edge tiles have precise, straight-cut edges to ensure uniform size and shape.
 They give your bathroom a sleek, contemporary look with very narrow grout lines.
 On the other hand, tiles are available with natural, slightly uneven edges formed during the firing process.
-These tiles may require more grout due to slight size and shape variations.
+These tiles may require more grout due to slight variations in size and shape.

 Handmade tiles with uneven edges

-Handmade tiles, such as Zellige tiles from Morocco, are popular for those seeking a unique and artisanal look in their spaces.
-Skilled artisans craft these tiles individually using traditional techniques resulting in subtle variations in colour and uneven edges that add to the charm and character of the tiles.
-While handmade bathroom tiles are more expensive than their machine-made counterparts, they offer a one-of-a-kind beauty containing imperfections that add personality to any space.
+Handmade tiles with uneven edges, such as Zellige tiles from Morocco, are popular among those seeking a unique, artisanal look in their spaces.
+Skilled artisans craft these tiles individually using traditional techniques, resulting in subtle variations in colour and uneven edges that add to the charm and character of the tiles.
+While handmade bathroom tiles are more expensive than machine-made counterparts, they offer a one-of-a-kind beauty, with imperfections that add personality to any space.

 Tile sizes to consider

 Tile sizes have come a long way from the past’s standard 30x30cm, 30x60cm and 60x60cm sizes.
 Nowadays, various sizes and shapes are available to suit any design aesthetic.
 As a general rule, larger bathrooms can accommodate larger tile sizes.
 However, it’s worth noting that a general floor drain is required by law in New South Wales.
-The tiler must cut a tile to allow water to flow towards the drain, which is more noticeable in a larger tile and may impact the bathroom floor’s overall look.
+The tiler must cut a tile to allow water to flow towards the drain, which is more noticeable on larger tiles and may affect the bathroom floor’s overall look.
 For this reason, our team of experienced bathroom designers recommend using floor tiles no larger than 30x60cm in areas with floor drains.

 Different tile shapes add fun to your bathroom